Careys Law has a Family Legal Aid contract. We can provide legal advice and represent clients who are eligible for Legal Aid.

 In relation to different areas, we set out a short guide below about entitlement to Legal Aid.

 There has been no change to this area.
-If you are a parent and Social Services issue Court Proceedings or threaten Court proceedings (PLO proceedings) then Legal Aid is available.
+If you are a parent or a carer with parental responsibility and Social Services issue Court Proceedings or threaten Court proceedings (PLO proceedings) then Legal Aid is available.
 Your income and/or chances of success do not matter.
 You are automatically eligible.
 Corrinne Carey is an accredited member of the Law Society’s Children Panel and is very experienced in representing parents who face these issues with Children Services.

 Other family members are not automatically entitled to Legal Aid as this will depend on financial means and the merits of your case.